 Praveen Sewgobind explores the nexus of South Asian diaspora memory and migration, in relation to decolonial cosmopolitanism.
-He holds a BA in English Language and Culture from the University of Amsterdam, and an rMA in Cultural Analysis from the University of Amsterdam.
-Praveen has organised two academic conferences, a two-day international conference exploring tensions between theory and practice in the humanities at the University of Amsterdam (Is Thought Action?
-NICA/ASCA Conference Exploring Tensions Between Academic Theory and Praxis, see http://www.nica-institute.com/is-thought-action/ ) and an international graduate conference at the Leiden University Centre for the Arts in Society (LUCAS), see http://www.nica-institute.com/january-26-27-lucas-graduate-conference-landscape/.
+He holds a B.A. in English Language and Culture from the University of Amsterdam, and an M.A. in Cultural Analysis from the University of Amsterdam.
+Praveen has organised two academic conferences, a two-day international conference exploring tensions between theory and practice in the humanities at the University of Amsterdam: Is Thought Action?
+NICA/ASCA Conference Exploring Tensions Between Academic Theory and Praxis Link to Article and an International Graduate Conference at the Leiden University Centre for the Arts in Society (LUCAS).

-2016-present: Associate Doctoral Fellow Research Training Group Minor Cosmopolitanisms, Potsdam University
+2016 – 2019: Associate Doctoral Fellow at RTG Minor Cosmopolitanisms, University of Potsdam

 "Raced Bodies, Erased Histories: African and South Asian Entanglements in Suriname.''
 Presented at the Northeastern University Conference (Re)Writing Global Histories: Movement, Memory, and Materiality.
 Boston, United States.
 March 2019.

 ''Raced Bodies, Erased Histories: African and South Asian Entanglements in Suriname.''
 Presented at the Goethe University Conference Postcolonial Narrations: Moving Centers and Traveling Cultures.
 Frankfurt am Main, Germany.
 October 2018.